 The University of Alabama employs a competitive freshman admission process that includes reviewing and evaluating each application on an individual basis for an applicant's abilities as a scholar.
-Decisions about the potential for a student's academic success are based on ACT and/or SAT performance, high-school grade point average and high school course schedule.
+Decisions about the potential for a student's academic success are based on ACT/SAT performance, high-school grade point average and high-school course schedule.
 A writing score is not required but can be reviewed if a student does not meet regular admissions standards as set forth by the ACT/SAT and GPA requirements.
 Applicants for freshman admission must submit official copies of their high school transcripts.
 Transfer applicants must submit official transcripts of all college-level work attempted.
-Currently, there is a $40.00 nonrefundable application fee for freshman and transfer students.
+Currently, there is a $40 nonrefundable application fee for freshman and transfer students.
 If admission is denied, the Office of Undergraduate Admissions may suggest alternative ways to meet admission criteria at a later time.

-Applications for admission are accepted as early as one year prior to the anticipated date of enrollment.
+Applications for freshman admission are accepted as early as one year prior to the anticipated date of enrollment.
+Applications for transfer admission are accepted as early as two years prior to anticipated date of enrollment.
 After an evaluation of the applicant's credentials, admission is granted into various categories, depending on the strength of the applicant's academic background.
 Once admitted, a student may enroll in courses for their admitted term and must submit a final transcript.
 For this reason, prospective students should ensure that their application credentials are submitted to the Office of Undergraduate Admissions as early as possible.

 More specific requirements for freshman, undergraduate transfer, transient, special or international student admission appear in the sections that follow.
 Some University of Alabama academic divisions may have different policies or requirements regarding admission; see the appropriate division's section of this catalog for details.